Luanmingan/Luanmingan.github.io/_pages/about.md

 Mingan's Biography
 ======
 I'm Mingan Luan.
 I received my Ph.D. degree in the College of Communication Engineering, Jilin University, Changchun, China, in 2023.
 I am currently a postdoctoral fellow in the School of Computer Science and Engineering at the University of Electronic Science and Technology of China (UESTC), China.
-In 2021, I was a visiting Ph.D. student in the Faculty of Information Technology at the University of Jyv$\ddot{a}$skyl$\ddot{a}$, Jyv$\ddot{a}$skyl$\ddot{a}$, Finland.
+In 2021, I was a visiting Ph.D. student in the Faculty of Information Technology at the University of Jyvaskyla, Jyvaskyla, Finland.
 My research interests include Integrated Sensing and Communication, Space-Air-Ground Networks, Reconfigurable Intelligent Surfaces, and Edge Computing.
 I was named an Exemplary Reviewer of IEEE Wireless Communications Letters in 2023.
 I have served as a Technical Program Committee (TPC) member for major IEEE conferences, including IEEE ICC, IEEE GLOBECOM, IEEE WCNC, and IEEE VTC.

 A data-driven personal website